aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authorization-grant.md

 ## Identity Assertion Authorization Grant JWT {#jwt-authorization-grant}

-The Identity Assertion Authorization Grant JWT is issued by the IdP `https://acme.idp.example` for the requested audience `https://acme.chat.example` and includes the following claims:
+The Identity Assertion Authorization Grant JWT is issued and signed by the IdP, and describes the intended audience of the authorization grant as well as the client to which it was issued and the subject identifier of the original identity assertion, using the following claims:

 * `iss` - The IdP `issuer` URL
 * `sub` - The User ID at the IdP
 * `aud` - Token endpoint of the Resource Application's authorization server
 * `client_id` - Client ID as registered with the Resource Application's authorization server.
-* `exp` -
-* `iat` -
 * `scopes` - Array of scopes at the Resource Application granted to the Client
 * `jti` - Unique ID of this JWT
+* `exp`, `iat` - as defined by JWT

 The `typ` of the JWT indicated in the JWT header MUST be `oauth-id-jag+jwt`.